Blog Post

 Download the Cybersecurity 101 eBook to uncover the biggest threats to your business and five best practices to enhance your cybersecurity.

 Generally speaking, the only way a password-spraying attack can work is if a person uses a simple, easily guessed password.
-And it happens all the time—it’s unrealistic to expect humans to remember 100 distinct passwords.
+And it happens all the time—human memory has limits.
+It’s unrealistic to expect humans to remember 100 distinct passwords.
 We'd be locking ourselves out of accounts constantly while trying to recall which password we used for what platform.

 Quick tip: Putting all your details into a password manager can be time-consuming, especially if you need to go back and change passwords to something stronger.
 So, set aside an afternoon for some digital spring cleaning.
 Import your credentials to a password manager, strengthen existing passwords, and delete old accounts you don’t use.
 Then let the password manager do its job for these accounts and any new ones you may create.